A: Japan Top 10 Radio was pulled down from our provider, Radionomy for the following reason:

 A: Yes.
 Advertisers help us improve funding to our podcast and as a result, gives our listeners a better experience with our podcast.
-Find more information on how you can advertise on this page or email our sales manager at email@example.com to inquire more information.
-There is a form you can fill out on the web page and check out our current advertising rates for our podcast.
+Find more information on how you can advertise on this page or email our sales manager at firstname.lastname@example.org to inquire more information.
+There is information on the web page on our packages and our current advertising rates for our podcast.

 A: Find out how you can do so by going here: http://mymti.org/current-openings/